KochieviAna/MovieManagerGroup3/README.md

 Getting Started:

 •	Dependencies:

-  o	MacOS 14.5 +
+  •	MacOS 14.5 +

-  o	 Xcode 16.0
+  •	 Xcode 16.0

-  o	iOS 17.5 +
+  •	iOS 17.5 +

 •	Installing:

-  o	You can find our project on: https://github.com/KochieviAna/MovieManagerGroup3
+  •	You can find our project on: https://github.com/KochieviAna/MovieManagerGroup3

 •	Executing:

-  o	Clone project using git clone o	Run project in Xcode
+  •	Clone project using git clone

+  •	Run project in Xcode

 Authors: